keruisiding/learngit/readme.txt

-Git is a version on control system.
+Git is a distributed version on control system.
 Git is free software.